opendatacube/datacube-core/docs/user/nci_usage.rst

     For details on accessing the NCI, see http://nci.org.au/.

+    For details on accessing the :term:`VDI` at NCI, see http://vdi.nci.org.au/help.

 To have access to the AGCD modules on ``raijin`` or ``VDI``, run the command::

     [usr111@raijin ~]$ module use /g/data/v10/public/modules/modulefiles/